 This expression meant that one did not have control of the vessel because one had lost control of the sheets or lines.
 Today the expression is used to refer to someone who is drunk or does not have control of himself or herself.

-Want to learn more about sailing?
+If you enjoyed our maritime trivia and sailing facts, consider one of our courses to learn more even about sailing!
 All Offshore Sailing School instructors have stories to tell and tidbits to impart.
 Contact us today for a fun-filled learning experience!